UCR-Labs/coope-logic-ts/README.md

   - Checks if the specified key exists in the browser's `localStorage`.
   - Resolves with `true` if the key exists or `false` if it does not.

+**1.0.1**

+### Rating Functions

+- **calculateAverageRatingForUser(userId: string, userType: UserType, newRating: number, db: Firestore): Promise<AverageRating>**

+  - Calculates the average rating for a user based on the new rating provided.
+  - Resolves with the updated average rating data.

+- **getAverageRatings(userId: string, db: Firestore): Promise<any[]>**

+  - Retrieves the average ratings for a specified user.
+  - Resolves with an array of documents containing the average ratings.

 ## Usage

 Here is an example demonstrating how to use these functions to check for the existence of a key, set the key if it does not exist, and then retrieve the value: